News

 Hawai’i Supernova Flows: a peculiar velocity survey using over a thousand supernovae in the near-infrared (Do A. et al., 2025, MNRAS, 536, 624)

-The figure below depicts distance modulus versus redshift for a subset of the Hawai’i Supernova Flows sample with colors indicating predicted peculiar velocity from the 2M++ model.
+The figure above depicts distance modulus versus redshift for a subset of the Hawai’i Supernova Flows sample with colors indicating predicted peculiar velocity from the 2M++ model.
 This survey will directly measure the component of Hubble scatter from peculiar velocities.
 UKIRT’s NIR coverage should reduce distance scatter by up to 30% and substantially reduce systemic uncertainties from dust reddening.

 The DEHVILS in the details: Type Ia supernova Hubble residual comparisons and mass step analysis in the near-infrared (Peterson E. et al., 2024, A&A, 690, A56)